dobtco/beacon/README.md

 **login and user accounts**

-Right now, the Pittsburgh Purchasing Suite uses [persona](https://login.persona.org/about) to handle authentication.
+Right now, the Beacon uses [persona](https://login.persona.org/about) to handle authentication.
 The app uses its own user database to manage roles and object-based authorization.
 You will need to sign in through persona and then enter yourself into the database in order to have access to admin and other pages.

 A manage task has been created to allow you to quickly create a user to access the admin and other staff-only tasks.
 To add an email, run the following command (NOTE: if you updated your database as per above, you will probably want to give youself a role of 1, which will give you superadmin privledges), putting your email/desired role in the appropriate places: